antimof/UxPlay/README.txt

 # Changelog

-1.71 2024-12-10 Add support for HTTP Live Streaming (HLS), initially only for YouTube movies
+1.71 2024-12-13 Add support for HTTP Live Streaming (HLS), initially only for YouTube movies.
+Fix issue with NTP timeout on Windows.

 1.70 2024-10-04 Add support for 4K (h265) video (resolution 3840 x
 2160).
 Fix issue with GStreamer \>= 1.24 when client sleeps, then wakes.